Isolated-/Dodger2d/README.md

 - Touch support (mobile)
 - Implement shooting, when circle hits block it removes it, add yellow collectables - bullets

+- Array support for Renderers/Updaters
+- Research design patterns

 ## Refactor

 - Remove all ctx references, replace with util function
 - Add browserify, update init.js to reflect Dodger2d namespace
 - Restructure files into directories
 - Improve GameObject code (reduce the amount of type checking, move this to Player/Collectable/Block)
+- A lot of code is tightly coupled together

 ## Implementation